 Here are a few of the nuts and bolts you should make sure to list on your document:

-• Business need: This is where the step of identifying your “why” comes into play.
+- Business value: This is where the step of identifying your “why” comes into play.
 The business case defines the benefits of the project, which is helpful for both uniting the team and justifying the project’s cost.

 3. Understand your major stakeholders

-Many projects begin with a fuzzy idea of who constitutes a main stakeholder, leading to the frustrating eleventh-hour scramble for input and approvals.
+Starting a project requires brainstorming to determine who would constitute a main stakeholder, leading to the frustrating eleventh-hour scramble for input and approvals.

 You don’t just want to jot all of your stakeholders in a running list in your project charter, though.
 There’s always some sort of hierarchy to be aware of, so try to use a framework to bring some order to the chaos.
 RACI and DACI are two popular frameworks to categorize stakeholders and team members.